 Have you been searching for an alternative to alcohol-based tinctures?
-Looking for a way to extract the benefits of herbs and preserve them?
-Maybe you like your medicine a little on the sweet side?
-Vegetable glycerine, the sweet principle of oils, was discovered in 1789 and came into use by medicine makers around 1846.
+Looking for a way to extract and preserve your herbs?
+Vegetable glycerine, the sweet principle of oils, was discovered in 1789 and came into use by herbalists around 1846.
 This liquid is obtained by the hydrolysis of vegetable fats or fixed oils.

 Directions for making your own alcohol-free herbal glycerites: